 And so our friendship began.
 You helped us buy our first Church bus (third picture below).
 You helped us buy our Church building (second picture below).
-In later years you gave my wife and I a generous gift to buy a mobile home.
+In later years you gave my wife and me a generous gift to buy a mobile home.
 It was old, but we were grateful to have our own place to live in.
 You were a good friend.

 Yet, our common bond was the Christianity we both held dear.
 I doubt you would have done any of the above for the local Methodist minister, whom we both thought was an apostate.

 I baptized you and was privileged to be your pastor on and off over my 11 years in Somerset.
-You left several times because our doctrinal beliefs conflicted, you being an Arminian and I being a Calvinist.
+You left several times because our doctrinal beliefs conflicted, you being an Arminian and I a Calvinist.

-One day you came to place where you believed God was leading you to abandon your life work, farming, and enter the ministry.
+One day you came to a place where you believed God was leading you to abandon your life work, farming, and enter the ministry.
 I was thrilled for you.
 I also said to myself, “now Bill can really see what the ministry is all about!”